 I am passionate about equality and want to promote the importance of paid employment and giving people a second chance.
 I want to make an honest wage and provide for my family but most of all, I want to show others that going to prison does not need to be a waste of time.
 It can be a valuable life lesson, where you have learnt from past mistakes and gone on to do better.

-Rising Stars Cleaning CIC recognises the true potential of people and creates opportunities for ex-offenders who might not usually get a chance.
+Rising Stars Property Solutions recognises the true potential of people and creates opportunities for ex-offenders who might not usually get a chance.

 How has the School for Social Entrepreneurs supported you?